 We invite you also to Strange Weather: From the Collections of Jordan D. Schnitzer and His Family Foundation, on view at the Santa Cruz Museum of Art & History, April 14–August 14, 2022.

-Artist List: Carlos Amorales, Leonardo Drew, Joe Feddersen, Hock E Aye Vi Edgar Heap of Birds, James Lavadour, Glenn Ligon, Nicola Lopez, James Luna, Julie Mehretu, Wendy Red Star, Alison Saar, Lorna Simpson, Charles Wilbert White, Kehinde Wiley, Terry Winters.
+Artist List: Carlos Almaraz, Carlos Amorales, Leonardo Drew, Joe Feddersen, Hock E Aye Vi Edgar Heap of Birds, James Lavadour, Nicola Lopez, Hung Liu, Julie Mehretu, Wendy Red Star, Alison Saar, Lorna Simpson, Kiki Smith, Charles Wilbert White, Kehinde Wiley, Terry Winters

 Strange Weather is curated by Dr. Rachel Nelson, director, Institute of the Arts and Sciences, UC Santa Cruz in collaboration with Professor Jennifer González, History of Art and Visual Culture, UC Santa Cruz.
 The exhibition is organized by the Institute of the Arts and Sciences and the Santa Cruz Museum of Art & History.